 The anonymised summary of this GAP analysis can be found here.

 The exercise revealed that currently the sponsor expertise is scattered throughout the different departments at the university hospitals, raising questions of global oversight, continuity, standardisation and building on expertise.
-While some hospitals have already invested extensively in the development of a CTU, others are still in the development phase.
+However some hospitals have already invested extensively in the development of a CTU, while others are still in the early development phase.
 Yet, common areas for capacity building could be identified.
 Therefore, KCE Trials has set up a training programme to support the development of the CTUs in this respect.
-This programme contains topics such as an efficient management of a trial using web-based tools, project management, health economics, defining a trial budget, patient and public involvement in the trial design, pragmatic trials, etc.
+This programme contains topics such as an efficient management of a trial using web-based tools, project management, health economics, defining a trial budget, patient and public involvement in trial design and conduct, pragmatic trials, etc.

-By bringing together the CTUs of the different university hospitals, KCE aims to stimulate discussion across the different hospitals and to develop a cross-university platform to share expertise in the conduct of large, non-commercial, pragmatic, randomized, multi-centre trials in Belgium.
+By bringing together the CTUs of the different hospitals, KCE aims to stimulate discussion across the different hospitals and to develop a cross-institutional platform to share expertise in the conduct of large, non-commercial, pragmatic, randomised, multi-centre trials in Belgium.

-For researchers who don’t have a connection to a CTU, please feel free to contact KCE Trials Team and we will put you in contact with a CTU who you could potential collaborate with.
+For researchers who don’t have a connection to a CTU, please contact the KCE Trials Team and we will put you in contact with a CTU who you could potentially collaborate with.